What are the top game design programs in Missouri for 2021?

 A Capstone course is also part of the program and internship opportunities are available.

 2. Drury University, Springfield, Missouri

 Founded in 1873, Drury University serves 3,210 students from the U.S. and 57 other countries.
 The school offers more than 70 majors and programs, 39 minors, and five graduate programs through a number of colleges, schools, and departments.
 Programs for aspiring game designers is offered through the School of Natural & Mathematical Sciences, Department of Mathematics and Computer Science.
-Options include a BS in Computer Science (CS): Game Development and a Minor in Computer Science with Game Development course options.
+Options include a BS in Computer Science (CS): Game Development and a 20 credit hour Minor in Computer Science with Game Development course options.

 Launched in 2016, the BS in CS: Game Development “requires a core of computer science courses (23 hours) covering essential elements of the Computer Science Body of Knowledge that all computer science graduates must master,” says the school.
 “In addition to core computer science courses, 15 additional hours of computer science coursework in game development is required.
 An additional 12 hours of supporting coursework from media arts courses is required, along with 11 hours of mathematics.”

-Course highlights for the program include AI for Game Development, 3D Game Development, Game Development Practice, Computer Animation, Particles & Dynamics, Multimedia Storytelling, and Web and Mobile Application Development.
+Course highlights for the program include Advanced Rigging & Dynamics, Artificial Intelligence, Game Development, Computer Animation, Game Development Practicum I & II, Multimedia Storytelling, and Software Engineering.

 The BS in Computer Science: Game Development program prepares graduates for careers in Game Development and/or graduate work in a related Computer Science or related Digital Media field.